Paul DeJong Player Props: Cardinals vs. Dodgers

-The St. Louis Cardinals and Paul DeJong, who went 2-for-4 with a home run and two RBI last time in action, take on Dustin May and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The St. Louis Cardinals and Paul DeJong, who went 0-for-3 last time in action, take on Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-He strung together two hits (going 2-for-4 with a home run and two RBI) in his last game against the Giants.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Paul DeJong Game Info & Props vs. the Dodgers